rubocop/rubocop/manual/cops_naming.md

 This cop checks for memoized methods whose instance variable name does not match the method name.

+This cop can be configured with the EnforcedStyleForLeadingUnderscores directive.
+It can be configured to allow for memoized instance variables prefixed with an underscore.
+Prefixing ivars with an undersscore is a convention that is used to implicitly indicate that an ivar should not be set or referencd outside of the memoization method.

 ### Examples

+#### EnforcedStyleForLeadingUnderscores: disallowed (default)

 ```ruby
 # bad